austinslatey/Regex-Tutorial/README.md

 What is a regex anchor?

-    A regex anchor ensures that a matched expression is anchored to a certain position in the string.
-The start-of-string anchor (^) ensures it’s at the start of the string while the end-of-string anchor ($) ensures it’s at the end.
-A word boundary (\b) ensures it’s at the start or end of a word while a non-word boundary (\B) ensures that it’s not.
+    An anchor in regex confirms that a matched expression is anchored to a certain position in a string.
+    The start-of-string anchor (^) confirms it’s at the start of a string While the end-of-string anchor ($) confirms that it’s at the end.
+    A word boundary (\b) confirms whether it’s at the start or end of a word While a non-word boundary (\B) confirms that it’s not.

         Start of String Anchor (^)
             /^abc/